Xiyue-Wang/1st-in-MICCAI2020-CPM/README.md

 ```
 #### WSI training

-This is similar to the previous training
+This is similar to the previous MRI training

 1. Trainning Glioblastoma/None Glioblastoma
 ```